George Koval: Early life

-George Koval's father, Abram Koval, left his home town of Telekhany in Belarus to immigrate to the United States in 1910.
+George Koval's father, Abram Koval, left his home town of Telekhany, Russian Empire (now Belarus) to emigrate to the United States in 1910.
 Abram, a carpenter, settled in Sioux City, Iowa, which, at the turn of the 20th century, was home to a sizeable Jewish community of merchants and craftsmen.
-Many of these settlers moved from Russia, in which Jews had been ruthlessly persecuted under the czar's anti-Semitic policies and pogroms.
+Many of these settlers had emigrated from the Russian Empire, in which Jews had been ruthlessly persecuted under the czar's anti-Semitic policies and pogroms.

-Abram and his wife Ethel Shenitsky Koval raised three sons: Isaya, born 1912; George (or Zhorzh), born Christmas 1913; and Gabriel, born 1919.
+Abram and his wife Ethel Shenitsky Koval raised three sons: Isaya, born 1912; George (or Zhorzh), born 1913; and Gabriel, born 1919.

 George Koval attended Central High School, a red-brick Victorian building better known as "the Castle on the Hill".
-Neighbors recalled that Koval spoke openly of his Communist beliefs.
+Neighbors recalled that Koval spoke openly of his communist beliefs.
 While attending Central High he was a member of the Honor Society and the debate team.
-He graduated in 1929 at the age of 15.
+He graduated in 1929 at age 15.
 Meanwhile, his parents left Sioux City as the Great Depression deepened.
 Abram Koval became the secretary for ICOR, the Organization for Jewish Colonization in the Soviet Union.
-Founded by American Jewish Communists in 1924, the group helped to finance and publicize the development of the "Jewish Autonomous Region", the Soviet answer to Jewish emigration to the British Mandate of Palestine then being undertaken by the Zionist movement.
+Founded by American Jewish communists in 1924, the group helped to finance and publicize the development of the "Jewish Autonomous Region", the Soviet answer to Jewish emigration to the British Mandate of Palestine then being undertaken by the Zionist movement.
 The Koval family emigrated in 1932, traveling with a United States family passport.
 They settled in Birobidzhan, near the border of Manchuria.

-The Koval family worked on a collective farm and were profiled by an American Communist daily newspaper in New York City.
+The Koval family worked on a collective farm and were profiled by an American communist daily newspaper in New York City.
 The journalist Paul Novick wrote that the family "had exchanged the uncertainty of life as small storekeepers ... for a worry-free existence for themselves and their children."
-While Isaya became a champion tractor driver, George Koval improved his Russian language skills in the collective and began studies at the Mendeleev Institute of Chemical Technology in 1934.
+While Isaya became a tractor driver, George Koval improved his Russian language skills in the collective and began studies at the Mendeleev Institute of Chemical Technology in 1934.
 At the university, he met and married fellow student Lyudmila Ivanova.
 Koval graduated with honors in five years and received Soviet citizenship.